li9i/cbgl/README.md

 ## Call

-Finally `cbgl` can be called as a service with
+Finally CBGL can be called as a service with

 ```sh
 rosservice call /global_localization